February 17, 2016

 - Where will employees work?
 Do you have other offices that can accommodate workers?
 Will they work at home?
 Do you have reciprocal agreements with other businesses if your company must temporarily close its doors?

-Reliable disaster recovery plans are critical for businesses that should proactively protect their data.
+Reliable disaster recovery plans are critical for businesses that should be proactively protecting their data.
 Without effective backup systems and regular testing, companies will face unnecessary costs and could miss out on vital sales if disasters strike, crippling companies so severely that they can’t provide the services or produce the products that customers and investors expect.